- What Is Irritable Bowel Syndrome (IBS)?

 My dad has suffered from IBS since he was a kid.
 I did as well, until I finally figured out what was causing it.

-In this article, I’ll share my experience with chronic gut issues and explain the simple lifestyle change I introduced to make my symptoms disappear within a few days.
+In this article, I’ll share my experience with chronic gut issues and explain the simple lifestyle change I introduced that made my IBS symptoms disappear within a few days.

 What Is Irritable Bowel Syndrome (IBS)?